MewsSystems/gitbook-booking-engine/booking-engine-api/operations/hotels.md

 ## Get availability

-Gives availabilities and pricings for given date interval with product prices included for each room category.
-Categorized by applicable rates and person counts from 1 to full room.
-If room category is not available, it is left out from response.
+Get availability and pricing options for the specified hotel for the specified date interval.
+Further optional parameters can be supplied, such as room categories and voucher codes.
+The availability and pricing is returned for each applicable combination of occupancy and rate, for each available room category.

 ### Request